 The Auditors of the Company have not reported any fraud as specified under Section143(12) of the Companies Act 2013.

-Your Directors also take this opportunity to place on record the valuable co-operation andsupport extended by the banks government business associates and the shareholders fortheir continued confidence reposed in the Company and look forward to having the samesupport in all future endeavors.
+Your Directors wish to place on record their sincere appreciation for significantcontributions made by the employees at all levels through their dedication hard work andcommitment enabling the Company to achieve good performance during the year under review.Your Directors also take this opportunity to place on record the valuable co-operation andsupport extended by the banks government business associates and the shareholders fortheir continued confidence reposed in the Company and look forward to having the samesupport in all future endeavors.

 |Registered office: || ||By order of the Board of Directors |

-|Survey No: 265/ 266 Block No: 290 ||For and on behalf of Board of Directors |
+|Survey No: 265/ 266 Block No: 290 Plot No. 18 to || ||For SHISH INDUSTRIES LIMITED |

-|Ta: Mangrol Surat - 394 || ||CIN: L25209GJ2017PLC097273 |
+|23 B/1 Paiki 1 Pipodara Ta: Mangrol Surat - 394 || ||CIN: L25209GJ2017PLC097273 |

 | ||Rameshbhai Kakadiya ||Satishkumar Maniya |

 |Place: Surat ||Whole Time Director ||Chairman and Managing Director |

-|Date: October 4 2018 ||DIN 07740518 ||DIN 02529191 |
+|Date: June 28 2021 ||DIN 07740518 ||DIN 02529191 |